canderton3/7641Team24/midterm_report.md

 ### Density-Based Spatial Clustering of Applications with Noise (DBSCAN)
 Density-Based Spatial Clustering of Applications with Noise (DBSCAN) is a non-parametric, density-based clustering algorithm.
 DBSCAN detects arbitrarily shaped clusters in the data, where a cluster is defined as a maximal set of density-connected points.
 A point is described as being a part of a cluster if it is within a core point's &epsilon;-neighborhood, which means the data point is within the distance &epsilon; from the core point.
 In order to be called a cluster instead of outliers, each cluster must contain at least a minimum number of samples.
 The two parameters we tuned to create our ideal DBSCAN model were \epsilon and the minimum number of samples for a group of points to be defined as a cluster.

-We implemented DBSCAN using python's scikit-learn (sklearn) library, which has a built-in DBSCAN function in its cluster package.
+We implemented DBSCAN using Python's scikit-learn (sklearn) library, which has a built-in DBSCAN function in its cluster package.
 We scaled all of the non-binary data with the sklearn StandardScaler function before passing the features into the DBSCAN model.
 Because clustering algorithms are unsupervised, we did not feed the labels into the model.
 The most significant contribution we made in the creation of the DBSCAN model was parameter tuning, modifying both the acceptable &epsilon; distance and the minimum number of data points in each cluster.
 Then, we determined the distribution of CANDIDATE exoplanets to FALSE POSITIVES in each cluster, which we have the luxury of doing since we have labeled data.
 Further discussion of the results are below.

-## Supervised
+# Results
-### TODO: Steps Moving Forward
+For each cluster, we used the labels from the dataset to discover the distribution of CANDIDATE and FALSE POSITIVE objects in each cluster.
+We calculate the percent of CANDIDATE objects in the cluster by dividing the number of CANDIDATES by the total number of objects in the cluster.
+To plot the clusters, we unfortunately cannot effectively visualize up to 10 dimensions; because of this issue, we chose to plot the first two principal components.
+We used principal component analysis (PCA) to determine the top two features that describe most of the variance in the model.
+In the plots, different colors denote different clusters, and star shapes denote CANDIDATE objects.
+We did attempt to use 3D plots to more effectively visualize the clusters but found that it was not exceedingly useful information.

 ## K-means
 ### Result